Derrick Favors

-Derrick Bernard Favors (born July 15, 1991) is an American professional basketball player who last played for the Oklahoma City Thunder of the National Basketball Association (NBA).
+Derrick Bernard Favors (born July 15, 1991) is an American professional basketball player who last played for the Windy City Bulls of the NBA G League.
 Favors played college basketball for the Georgia Tech Yellow Jackets for one season before being selected by the New Jersey Nets with the third overall pick of the 2010 NBA draft.

 After playing a season with the Nets, Favors was traded to the Utah Jazz in 2011, where he played for eight seasons.
 In the 2019 offseason, he was traded to the New Orleans Pelicans.
 He then returned to the Jazz in the 2020–2021 season after playing a year with the Pelicans.

-During his second stint with the Utah Jazz, Favors became the franchise's 10th all-time leading scorer when he passed Mehmet Okur with 7,255 points.
+During his second stint with the Utah Jazz, Favors became the franchise's 10th all-time leading scorer when he passed Mehmet Okur.

 High school career

 Favors played high school basketball at South Atlanta High School, where he was ranked as one of the best high school basketball players in the class of 2009.
 Scout.com rated him the #1 player in the country, #2 in the ESPNU100, and #4 by Rivals.com.
 On March 14, 2009, he led South Atlanta to the Georgia Class AAA state championship.
 He scored 38 points and had 21 rebounds in the championship game against Westover High School.
 He was named to the 2009 McDonald's All-American Team.
 He led the East to a 113–110 victory and was named the MVP of the game.
 He scored 19 points and had 8 rebounds.
-Favors was selected to participate in the 2009 Nike Hoop Summit in Portland, Oregon but pulled out due to personal reasons and he was also selected to play in the 2009 Jordan Brand Classic at Madison Square Garden where he scored a game-high 21 points and was named MVP for the black team, while Renardo Sidney was named MVP for the white team.
+Favors was selected to participate in the 2009 Nike Hoop Summit in Portland, Oregon but pulled out for personal reasons and he was also selected to play in the 2009 Jordan Brand Classic at Madison Square Garden where he scored a game-high 21 points and was named MVP for the black team, while Renardo Sidney was named MVP for the white team.

 He finished his senior season averaging 28.1 points, 13.3 rebounds, 5.0 blocks, 3.0 steals and 2.0 assists per game and holds the career records in points (2,341), rebounds (1,511) and blocked shots (741).